nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 let result3 = Reflect.preventExtensions(2);
 ```

-Here, `Object.preventExtensions()` passed through the value `2` as its return value even though it's not an object.
+Here, `Object.preventExtensions()` passes through the value `2` as its return value even though `2` isn't an object.
 The `Reflect.preventExtensions()` method returns `true` when an object is passed to it and throws an error when `2` is passed to it.

-As mentioned earlier, whenever there are seemingly duplicate methods on `Object` and `Reflect`, you should always use the methods on `Reflect` inside of proxy traps.
+## Property Descriptor Traps

-### Property Descriptor Traps
+One of the most important features of ECMAScript 5 was the ability to define property attributes using the `Object.defineProperty()` method.
+In previous versions of JavaScript, there was no way to define an accessor property, make a property read-only, or make a property nonenumerable.
+All of these are possible with the `Object.defineProperty()` method, and you can retrieve those attributes with the `Object.getOwnPropertyDescriptor()` method.

-One of the most important features of ECMAScript 5 was the ability to define property attributes using `Object.defineProperty()`.
-In previous versions, there was no way to define an accessor property, make a property read-only, or make a property nonenumerable.
-All of these are possible using `Object.defineProperty()`, and those attributes are retrievable using `Object.getOwnPropertyDescriptor()`.
-Proxies let you intercepts calls to `Object.defineProperty()` and `Object.getOwnPropertyDescriptor()` using the `defineProperty` and `getOwnPropertyDescriptor` traps, respectively.
+Proxies let you intercept calls to `Object.defineProperty()` and `Object.getOwnPropertyDescriptor()` using the `defineProperty` and `getOwnPropertyDescriptor` traps, respectively.
 The `defineProperty` trap receives the following arguments:

 1. `trapTarget` - the object on which the property should be defined (the proxy's target)
 1. `key` - the string or symbol for the property